jangler/faunatone/docs/commands.md

 **Send pitch bend sensitivity RPN** - MIDI outputs connected to Faunatone after startup will need this to interpret pitches correctly.

-**Send system on** - Resets the state of compliant outputs to the GM, GS, or XG defaults.
+**Send system on** - Resets the state of compliant outputs to the GM, GS, XG, or MT-32 defaults.
 (And then sends the pitch bend sensitivity RPN.)
 This also resets the virtual channel states.

+**Cycle mode** - Cycle between GM, GS, XG, and MT-32 modes.